-If the accused student denies the alleged violation but substantial evidence supports the allegation, or if the student admits violation but does not accept the proposed sanction, then there will be a formal hearing of the complaint by the Programme Committee.
+If the accused student denies the alleged violation but substantial evidence supports the allegation, or if the student admits violation but does not accept the proposed sanction, then there will be a formal hearing of the complaint by the Graduate Programmes Committee.
 In the hearing the accused student will have the opportunity to examine and offer evidence, question and present witnesses, and make a summary statement.
-If the Programme Committee finds the student guilty it will recommend a sanction.
+If the Graduate Programmes Committee finds the student guilty it will recommend a sanction.
 This sanction will supersede any previously proposed.
-Sanctions can range from failure of an assignment to dismissal from the SBS.
+Sanctions can range from failure of an assignment to dismissal from the Graduate School.

 A report of the hearing, including any recommended sanction, will be sent to Dean.
 The Dean then may add comments on the report before sending it to the Chair of the Academic Council who will issue the final decision and sanction.
-The student may appeal the final decision and sanction to the Institution's President.
-The decision of the President is final.